 In this study, it was aimed to investigate the relationship between the media usage habits of female students of nutrition and dietetics in Istanbul and the risk of eating attitude and behavior.
-A study was conducted by Kim (2015) to evaluate eating attitudes of female university students, the mean age and BMI of the participants were found as 20.0±1.8 years, 20.1±2.2 kg/m2, respectively21.
-According to the findings obtained from this study, the mean of age $(20.7\pm2.2 \text{ years})$ and mean of BMI $(20.9\pm2.7 \text{ kg/m}^2)$ were the same as the previous study.
+In the study conducted to evaluate eating attitudes of female university students, the mean age and BMI of the participants were found as 20.0 ± 1.8 years, 20.1 ± 2.2 kg/m2, respectively21.
+According to the findings obtained from this study, the mean of age (20.7 ± 2.2 years) and mean of BMI (20.9 ± 2.7 kg/m2) were the same as the previous study.
 Percentages of individuals who were normal according to BMI classification were found to be similar to the results of Woo et al. (2014)22.
 According to the 2018 Turkey Demographic and Health Survey report, women in the 20-29 age range in Turkey were found a mean BMI of 25.1, and 50.7% of them have normal BMI23.
-Similar to our study, in another study conducted with female students on nutrition and dietetics 77.2% of them were found to be
+Similar to our study, in another study conducted with female students on nutrition and dietetics 77.2% of them were found to be normal BMI24.
+In our current study, it is thought that the reason for the lower mean of BMI is due to the university population of the younger age group.